ktoso/jo/README.md

 Jo - The JVM based Go implementation
 =====================================

-This is a pet project...
+This is a pet project.
+And it should be spelled as "Joe", that is - similiar to "Go" the original language we're reimplementing here.

 <img src="http://golang.org/doc/gopher/gopherbw.png"/>